Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 2. Copy `tibjms.jar` from `<EMSHome>/lib` to the `local_libs` folder.

+_Note_: In the case of a different JMS broker, please follow the relative instructions on how to properly configure a topic.
+Furthermore, add an entry to the `dependencies` section in the `build.gradle` (read the inline comments for more details).

 ### Configure the Demo Service

 To configure the demo service, follow these steps: